-Page Formatting
+Page Formatting for SCS Data Streams

 In some cases, the SCS data streams used in LU type 1 sessions depend on a page format that has been preset for the SNA network printer.
-Instead, NetSpool uses a default page format that IBM supplies or a page format that the system administrator has defined in a component of the Printer Inventory.
+Instead, NetSpool uses a default page format that IBM supplies or a page format that the system administrator has defined in the printer definition for the printer in the Printer Inventory.